DiscoPogo/generator-karma/readme.md

 ## Usage

-Install it globally `npm install -g generator-karma`.
+Install it globally `npm install -g yo https://github.com/DiscoPogo/generator-karma/tarball/dp`.

 Running `yo karma` will generate a config file for your project: `karma.conf.js`.
 It will then install the npm dependencies.